— Topics —

 (1) As for part (B), the frequency of eating has a lot to do with it.

-Since base weight itself goes up through intestinal starvation, eating more frequently and in a more spread-out manner, is less likely to result in weight gain.
+Since one's set-point weight itself goes up through intestinal starvation, eating more frequently and in a more spread-out manner, is less likely to result in weight gain.
 When you feel a little hungry, other foods enter your stomach again, which means that undigested foods are more likely to remain in your gastrointestinal tract.

 If a person who is naturally slim or has a medium build maintains such a lifestyle, it is more likely that weight gain will be limited, and this will be consistent with observational studies showing a favorable relationship between increased meal frequency, body weight, and metabolic health.